Do air purifiers work for smoke smell?

 Smoke can infiltrate every nook and cranny of a house or vehicle and leaves behind an unpleasant smell that can linger on long after the source of the smoke is gone.

-Old-fashioned techniques to remove the smell
+Old-fashioned techniques to remove smoke smell

 - Boil some vinegar, or use it to wash affected items.